Deidre has a Masters in applied linguistics and translation for her 20 years overseas. She's worked as a certified provider of the MBTI®.

-You INFPs are warm and accepting and employ some fun in your interactions, freely expressing your thoughts with those you know, yet your seeming openness tends to leave others feeling they know you better than they do.
-You are generally a private person, though you will share openly with family and a couple of close friends you deeply trusts.
+You INFPs are warm and accepting and employ some fun in your interactions, freely expressing your thoughts with those you know—yet your seeming openness tends to leave others feeling they know you better than they do.
+You are generally a private person, though you will share openly with family and a couple of close friends you deeply trust.

 What's worse is you will exhibit a pattern of anxiety symptoms particular to the INFP personality.
 Your balanced approach of being flexible and accepting can get knocked out of balance when confronted with a violation of your values.
-Your response when this happens may be that of fear of lost values which you defend with excessive negativity or criticism.
+Your response when this happens may be one of fear—fear of losing values which you defend with excessive negativity or criticism.

 - Spineless Bosses - NF Personality Type in Employee Management

 The NF personality type, a natural nurturer, is gifted for management.
 They can become ‘spineless' bosses, however, because of their limited toughness with diverse team members.